arbor-sim/arbor/doc/python/morphology.rst

     with variable radius and their associated tree structure.

     .. note::
-        A morphology takes a segment tree and construct the cable branches.
+        A morphology takes a segment tree and constructs the cable branches.
-        Meta data about branches and their properties that may be expensive to calculate is stored for fast look up during later stages of model building, and querying by users.
+        Metadata about branches and their properties that may be expensive to calculate is stored for fast look-up during the later stages of model building and querying by users.

-        For this reason, morphologies are read only.
+        For this reason, morphologies are read-only.
 To change a morphology, a new morphology should be created using a new segment tree.

     There is one *constructor* for a morphology: